gideon94/ml-webapps/README.md

 # ml-webapps
-Collection of Machine Learning solutions deployed as fully fledged Web applications through Flask, Django on Azure, AWS cloud services
+Collection of Machine Learning solutions developed using Flask, Django.
+Some of them are deployed as Docker images over Jenkins CI/CD piplines and Azure/AWS cloud services.